Colby’s Liberal Arts Curriculum

 Our commitment to the liberal arts ensures that students in all programs leave Colby with a comprehensive education that positions them for success and leadership in any arena.

 While students will gain considerable depth in a discipline from their majors, minors, and concentrations, the breadth of our curriculum will be experienced by completing 3- or 4-credit courses that satisfy our area and diversity requirements.
-First year students are also required to take a writing-intensive course (W1) and should begin work on their foreign language requirement.
-These requirements are described in more detail below and, for your convenience, there are lists of courses offered in the fall that are suitable for first-year students that meet each requirement.
-You can find the course descriptions, and days/times that courses are offered using the “curriculum search” under the “Academics” tab in your myColby Portal.
+First-year students are also required to take a writing-intensive course (W1) and should begin work on their foreign language requirement.
+These requirements are described in more detail below and offerings for fall 2026 are listed for you to browse (current at the time this site was updated in May; please use Find Courses for Registration in Workday for the most up-to-date information).

 Diversity Requirements